emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 		var contents = FS.readFile('file', { encoding: 'utf8' });

 	:param string path: The file to which to write ``data``.
 	:param string|ArrayBufferView data: The data to write.
+A string will always be decoded as UTF-8.
 	:param object opts:

 		- **flags** (*string*)